 “Our extensive research and testing has resulted in a completely new high penetration rate drill design providing everyday use and maximum productivity,” said Marlon Blandon, Product Manager, Drills, Thread Milling.

 EMUGE MultiDRILL™ is made of a unique sub-micro grain carbide grade that is harder than conventional carbide grades for drilling, yet it retains the ability to withstand shock and chipping.
 MultiDRILL features advanced TIALN-T63 coating utilizing nano-layer technology with surface hardness exceeding standard TIALN-based coatings, for reduced friction at high temperatures.

-Featuring cutting edges with a convex geometry, MultiDRILL has higher chip shearing ability and a tightly controlled edge preparation process that provides consistent performance and long tool life.
+Featuring concave cutting edges, MultiDRILL has higher chip shearing ability and a tightly controlled edge preparation process that provides consistent performance and long tool life.
 In addition, a double margin design helps stabilize the drill in the cut, allowing rounder, more accurate holes.
 Another unique MultiDRILL feature is a drill web construction with a wide open flute form for maximum chip evacuation.
 MultiDRILLs are also self-centering, eliminating pre-spot drilling applications, and all tools feature coolant-thru capability.

 EMUGE MultiDRILL is available in 3XD and 5XD sizes from 0.1181 to 0.7500 inch, a total of 372 SKUs in the program.

 Conditioning of the cutting edge, such as a honing or chamfering, to make it stronger and less susceptible to chipping.
 A chamfer is a bevel on the tool’s cutting edge; the angle is measured from the cutting face downward and generally varies from 25° to 45°.
 Honing is the process of rounding or blunting the cutting edge with abrasives, either manually or mechanically.

 gang cutting ( milling)